|Lifespan:||12 to 15 years|

 The French Bulldog Pitbull Mix, (also known as the American French Bull Terrier or the French Pitbull) is a hybrid breed, a cross between the legendary American Pitbull and the adorable French Bulldog.
 Both these breeds are well-built, stocky, and strong dogs, and their hybrid is much the same.
 They will often have the upright ears of the French Bulldog, with the stout muzzle like the Pitbull Terrier.
 They can vary fairly widely in size, but no matter their size, they are powerful and regal in appearance.
 One thing that you can be sure of with these dogs is their gentle and patient nature, but a brief look at the parent breeds will help us gain a deeper understanding of this unique hybrid.

-If the French Bulldog Pitbull Mix sounds like they may be the breed for you, read on below for a more detailed look at this friendly hybrid breed.
+If the French Bulldog Pitbull Mix sounds like it may be the breed for you, read on below for a more detailed look at this friendly hybrid breed.

 The American French Bull Terrier (not to be confused with the French Bull Terrier) is not aggressive, is great with kids, and is an ideal dog for a first-time dog owner.
 These dogs are eager to please and love nothing more than engaging in activities with their owners, including lazing on the sofa.
 If you are on the lookout for an active dog that can be left outside for long periods, this breed is not for you.
 These dogs thrive on human contact and will mostly be content by your side.